 This article was originally published on the Satriun Group blog.

 Many corporations are busy or preparing to get busy with implementing IFRS 16 in preparation to its January 2019 effective date.
 We at Satriun Group are involved in a fair number of such implementations.
-I am fortunate to act as project manager in the roll-out of IFRS 16 at several groups, dealing with volumes up to 15,000 lease contracts across 40 territories worldwide.
+I am fortunate to act as project manager in the roll-out of IFRS 16 at Randstad Group, dealing with approximately 15,000 lease contracts across 40 territories worldwide.

 Implementing IFRS 16 is more complex than you may think it is.
 It touches on many elements of the accounting and reporting landscape and requires an understanding of the impact on the IFRS Consolidated Financial Statements all the way down to the individual journal entries in the accounting ledgers.
 This also makes it a fun exercise!